SAP/code-pal-for-abap/docs/checks/message-easy-to-find.md

 ## Message Easy To Find

-### What is the Intent of the Check?
+### What is the intent of the check?

-Based on the [Clean ABAP](https://github.com/SAP/styleguides/blob/main/clean-abap/CleanABAP.md#make-messages-easy-to-find), it searches for the `MESSAGE` statement that cannot be detected if you run a where-used search in the transaction `SE91`.
+Since the specification of message classes and numbers by variables creates no entry in the where-used list of the corresponding message, this check searches for `MESSAGE` statements that do not statically specify their message by literals since these cannot be found in the where-used list of the message.

 ### How to solve the issue?

-Declare the message class instead of making it dynamic.
+Specify the message used by literals.

 ### What to do in case of exception?